The 4% rule for retirement withdrawals is one of the more debated and talked about concepts in the personal finance world.

 The SWR doesn't consider what other sources of income you might have.
 These days, many retirees continue to work part-time in retirement.

 Depending on your age at retirement, you could have income from Social Security.
-If you work for a state, local or the federal government, you will have income from your pension.
+If you work for a state, local, or federal government, you will have income from your pension.
 In my area, however, the government is the biggest employer.
 As such, pensions are a big part of retirees' income.
 Less than 10 percent of private companies still offer pensions.
 So, for most, this isn't an issue.

 Though there is much hand-wringing over whether Social Security will be around, I'm convinced it will be.
 As dysfunctional as Congress can be, no one wants to be known as the person who gutted Social Security.
 If history repeats itself, they will swoop in at the eleventh hour and implement a fix.